-The VDL has 550 social housing units which include 192 units for the elderly or those with special needs.
+The VdL has 879 dwellings managed by the Service Lodgement which include 192 units for the elderly or those with special needs and 41 affordable dwellings.
+It recently added 12 new furnished rooms with ensuite showers on rue de la Tour Jcob in Clausen (available from 26 September 2022).
 To qualify, you must have resided in Luxembourg City for three years and not own a property or have the right to reside in a property.
 One household member must work in the municipality.

 Successful applicants will be put on a waiting list, which like the Housing Fund list requires you to update your application annually in case your circumstances change.